Cirrhosis of the liver

 - bruising and bleeding easily

-- yellowing of skin and whites of the eyes (jaundice)
+- jaundice (yellowing of your skin and whites of your eyes)

-- skin conditions, such as liver spots (solar lentigo), spider veins and rashes
+- skin conditions, such as liver spots (also called solar lentigo), spider veins and rashes

 Some of these symptoms can be serious.